janhartmann/flight-spotter/README.md

 ## Prerequisite

 * You will need a MapBox access token in order to display the map.
 For development and own-use it is perfectly fine to use their free option.
-* (optional, but recommended) In order to have more recent flight data (~5 seconds), create a free account on https://opensky-network.org/.
-If you do not have an account the flight data will be aroudn ~10 seconds old.
+* (optional, but recommended) In order to have more recent flight data (~5 seconds), create a free account on [their website](https://opensky-network.org/).
+If you do not have an account the flight data will be around ~10 seconds old.

 Create an `.env` file in the root of the repository containing: